larshnordli/react-seed-app/README.md

-# React + Redux Seed Application
+# React Seed Application
-A React + Redux frontend starter/seed application, made for Bluemix.
+A React frontend starter/seed application, made for Bluemix.
 Includes
 - Module loading w/ Webpack
 - Package management with NPM
 - Unit Testing w/ TBA
 - SCSS
 - Pre-configured Bluemix Toolchain
-- .. and much more.

 ## Get Started
 Creating an app is simple as pie.
 Click the button and follow the steps - a clone of this repo will be made automatically.